 How to Set Up Smart Devices on a 2.4 GHz Connection

 We talk about smart home devices quite a bit, but there's an issue that I ran into and I know a lot of you have run into it as well.
-And that's trying to set up a smart home device that specifies that it needs a 2.4 gigahertz connection.
-But this device just isn’t connecting and it won’t seem to work.
-Well, I figured out a workaround that you can use for that.
+And that's trying to set up a smart device that specifies that it needs a 2.4 gigahertz (GHz) connection.

-The 2.4 gHz isn’t always the standard Wi-Fi setup
+2.4 GHz isn’t always the standard Wi-Fi setup

-But a lot of newer mesh systems and supposedly user-friendly systems (Google Wi-Fi, Nest Wi-Fi, eero), don't let you make that choice.
-They try to make things easy by taking away certain choices like whether you want to connect via 5 gHz or 2.4 gHz.
-They just make that decision automatically based on the location of the device you're using—they will always default to 5 gHz if they can, and there's a reason for that.
+A lot of newer mesh systems and supposedly user-friendly systems (Google Nest Wi-Fi, Amazon eero), don't let you make that choice.
+They try to make things easy by taking away certain choices like whether you want to connect via 5 GHz or 2.4 GHz.
+They just make that decision automatically based on the location of the wireless device you're using—they will always default to 5 GHz if they can, and there's a reason for that.

-But you'll need a workaround if you have a device that requires 2.4 gHz and you can only seem to get a 5 gHz connection.
+But you'll need a workaround if you have a wireless device that requires 2.4 GHz and you can only seem to get a 5 GHz connection.

 So I just plug it in out at the edge of the Wi-Fi coverage.
 And then I go through the setup process and once that's done, once it's confirmed and I've gone through that whole thing, it's on the Wi-Fi network.
 Then I can go move it back wherever I want in the house.